minarob23/connect_4/README.md

-# connect_4
-Connect 4 Game by Mina Robir in Python
+# Connect 4 By Mina Robir in Python